METEO 3 Lesson 12 Images

 Text description of the before and after photographs of the Richelieu Apartments image.

-The image consists of two aerial black-and-white photographs placed side by side, labeled "Before" and "After."
-The left photograph ("Before") shows a well-structured complex with multiple buildings forming a rectangular boundary around an open courtyard with visible trees and shrubs.
-Roads and trees surround the complex in a neatly arranged pattern.
-The right photograph ("After") shows the same area but after a significant event, such as a natural disaster.
-The buildings are gone, leaving behind an empty plot with scattered trees and debris, indicating extensive damage and destruction.
+The image consists of two aerial black‑and‑white photographs placed side by side, labeled “Before” and “After.”
+The left photograph (“Before”) shows a well‑structured complex with multiple buildings forming a rectangular boundary around an open courtyard containing visible trees and shrubs.
+Roads and trees surround the complex in a neatly organized pattern.

 landfalling Hurricane Katrina at 12Z on August 29, 2005